ForgottenGlory/Living-Skyrim/MCM Configuration.md

     - Shor’s Stone: Enabled
     - Soljund’s Sinkhole: Enabled
     - Whistling Mine: Enabled

+ * Follower Framework
+  - Activity
+    - Sandboxing
+      - Only Sandbox in Towns: Enabled
+    - Mounts
+      - Mount Support: Riding Support Only
+  - **Important!: DO NOT import Lucien or Inigo into NFF.
+It will completely break them.
+Sofia, Auri, and 3DNPCs will automatically import a short time after meeting them and asking them to follow you.**

 * Gamepad++
 **Important!: Gamepad++ only needs to be enabled in MO2 if you are going to be playing the game using a controller.
 Otherwise, you should disable it in the left pane of MO2.
 You will not be able to move using mouse/keyboard unless you disable Gamepad++.**